chaotic-aur/packages-archive/README.md

 - **linux-ck**: Other kernels contain the same optimizations, and official pre-built binaries are available from [repo-ck](https://wiki.archlinux.org/title/Unofficial_user_repositories#repo-ck).

 - Packages that use EOL, non-standard, or modified versions of Electron.
+Packages that use Electron as a web browser.
 The consecutive cluster of Electron versions available from the `extra` repository are acceptable.

 - Dependencies without any dependents: Such packages are useless by themselves.
 Maintaining them wastes effort that is better spent elsewhere.